robotics-upo/marsupial_optimizer/README.md

 ## Installation

 In this section you will find the installation instructions for making it work.
-Next section (prerequisites) tells you the environment in which the package has been tested.
+The next section (prerequisites) tells you the environment in which the package has been tested.

 ### Prerrequisites and dependencies

-This package has been designed and tested in a x86_64 machine under a Linux 18.04 operating system and ROS Melodic distribution.
-Besides, our update depends script lets you easilly install the following dependencies:
+This package has been designed and tested in a x86_64 machine under a Ubuntu 18.04 operating system and ROS Melodic distribution.
+Besides, our update depends script lets you easily install the following dependencies:

 - G2O
 - PCL